mhausenblas/sdx/README.md

 `remote:*` | use `remote` context and capture it | doesn't make sense (NOP)

 For example, if you'd use `--policy=local:deployments` and you're currently offline (that is, no connection to remote cluster) then `kube-sdx` would capture local resources of type `deployments` and once you're online, it would mirror these to the remote.
+You can change parts of the policy (which context to use) using interactive control, and the how is explained in the next section.

 ### Interactive control